solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/CompoundGovernorBravo.md

 -   `name()`: Define the name of your proposal.
 -   `description()`: Provide a detailed description of your proposal.
--   `run()`: Sets environment for running the proposal. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json` `governor` is the address of the governor contract.
+-   `run()`: Sets environment for running the proposal.
+It sets `addresses` and `governor`. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`. `governor` is the address of the compound governor bravo contract.
 -   `build()`: Set the necessary actions for your proposal.
 In this example, borrow and supply kink is set through configurator by timelock bravo.
 The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will call actions in `build`, that is governor bravo's timelock in this example.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will call actions in `build`.
+Caller is governor's timelock in this example.
 -   `validate()`: It validates that supply and borrow kink is set correctly.

 ## Running the Proposal